bytex-solutions/snamp/docs/overview.md

 * Events (or notifications)
 * Operations

 Resource Connector may support all these features or some of them.
-Supported set of features dependends on the particularity of the used Resource Connector.
+Supported set of features depends on the particularity of the used Resource Connector.
 For example, SNMP Resource Connector doesn't support operations because of SNMP protocol limitations.

 **Resource Connector** has the following characteristics:
 * _System name_ (or _type_) - a name of the installed resource connector.
 Typically, system name indicates the management protocol used by resource connector